varunmanju/streamlit-sentiment/README.md

 3> Once this is done then make sure you set the connection parameters in the connection variable in the sentiment.py file.

+4> Run the populate_test.ipynb file to populate the database.This is the test data which contains the model's prediction and actual label of the sentiment

+5> Rhen do streamlit run sentiment.py.
+Open the url in the browser to view the test dataset analysis.